 - 1. The pay policy statement must be reviewed and approved each year by Full Council. - 2.
 There are a number of statutory requirements relating to pay accountability in the Localism Act that need to be taken into account as well as a catch-all within the Act that states that members must have regard to any guidance issued or approved by the Secretary of State. - 3.
 The statement encompasses both the statutory requirements as well as the 'broader' elements of guidance. - 4.
 Pay policy statements may be amended during the course of a financial year to reflect changes or developments in an authority's pay policy.
 However, section 39(5) of the Act requires that amendments can only be made by resolution of the full Council, or a meeting of members, and that any amended statement must be published as soon as is reasonably practicable. - 5.
 We are required to publish the ratio between the highest paid and the median salary figure.
-The ratio is currently 4.6:1 this is within our stated position of maintaining a pay multiple of 5 or less (paragraph 12 of the proposed pay policy statement attached). - 6.
-Other than the changes to the Ashford Living Wage Allowance (detailed below) there are no material changes to the Pay Policy Statement.
+The ratio is currently 4.42:1 this is within our stated position of maintaining a pay multiple of 5 or less (paragraph 12 of the proposed pay policy statement attached). - 6.
+There are no material changes to the Pay Policy Statement.

-Ashford Living Wage Allowance
+National Living Wage